dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 {: #fig-server-side-relay-no-agg title="Server-Side Relay without Aggregation"}

-In the context of relays, sessions are established directly between peer DOTS agents and may not be end to end.
+In the context of relays, sessions are established directly between peer DOTS agents and may not be end-to-end.
 In spite of this distinction a method must exist to uniquely identify the originating DOTS client.
 The relay should identify itself as such to any clients or servers it interacts with.
 Greater abstraction by way of additional layers of relays may introduce undesired